Professor Sarah Anderson

 Research Fellow

 Tesfaye is a Research Fellow at ISCRR with extensive expertise in Occupational Health and Public Health research.
-He is currently finalising his PhD with Monash University’s School of Public Health and Preventive Medicine, investigating healthcare service utilisation and outcomes of musculoskeletal injury claims using a large, administrative, multijurisdictional dataset.
+He completed his PhD with Monash University’s School of Public Health and Preventive Medicine, investigating healthcare service utilisation and outcomes of musculoskeletal injury claims using a large, administrative, multijurisdictional dataset.

 Tesfaye received a Masters of Public Health (MPH) and a Bachelor of Science degree in Occupational Health and Safety from University of Gondar, Ethiopia.
 He possesses solid skills in designing and implementing research projects, managing and analysing large-scale quantitative datasets, and conducting evidence synthesis, including scoping reviews, systematic reviews, and metanalysis.